 By the time the mass ended, and the Pope left, I was thoroughly exhausted.
 Most of the agents piled into a pair of buses that were going to transport us back to the Field Office.

-As we waited, another bus, filled to capacity and with its interior completely lit-up, pulled up alongside.
+As we waited, another bus, with its interior completely lit-up, pulled up alongside.
 And guess who was seated in the window directly across from me?

 Yep, it was Father Manny.